vgauravkumar/ss-sender/README.md

 2. To check if bot is online, send message : $hello
 3. If bot replies back, that means bot is online.
 Send message "$ss" to get the screenshot.

+PS : You can also DM the bot xD.

 How to create this bot yourself?
 Will be writing the answer in some time.